departmentfortransport/street-manager-docs/docs/_articles/business-rules-–-version-1-34.md

 * List only shows “active” sample inspections i.e. those that are eligible and have not expired or been completed
 * The list will update as and when new sample inspections are generated and others are completed or expire

-### 18.5 Updating inspection targets
+### 18.5 Updating sample inspection targets

 * When any eligible inspection is raised and there is an active target for that promoter, progress against that target will be updated.
-If a sample matching the inspection category was present for that work record this will be marked as completed.
+If a sample inspection matching the inspection category was present for that work record this will be marked as completed.
 * When any inspection which was eligible for sampling is withdrawn and there is an active target for that promoter, progress against the target will be updated.
 If this inspection was linked to a sample, the sample will be marked as issued.

 <br /><br /><br />